 How to use DHEA?

 The skin, or dermis, is the largest organ of the human body and is where much DHEA processing actually occurs naturally in the body in both men and women.
-In fact, medical research shows that for post-menopausal women, more than 80% of hormones are metabolized in the skin.
-Daily recommended doses of DHEA for people 35 and up range from 25mg to 150mg per day depending on age and sex.
+In fact, medical research shows that for post-menopausal women, more than 80% of hormones are metabolize in the skin.
+Daily recommend doses of DHEA for people 35 and up range from 25mg to 150mg per day depending on age and sex.
 The older you get, the more you need.
 Males have higher DHEA levels than women.

 DHEA supplements are nothing new, but to actually feel and notice the many potential benefits of DHEA, it must be used correctly.
-The key is to provide the body DHEA in the right way — as a bioidentical skin cream — so that the DHEA can be absorbed and processed in the skin rather than the gut.
+The key is to provide the body DHEA in the right way — as a bioidentical skin cream — so that the DHEA can be absorbed and process in the skin rather than the gut.

 If you’re looking for top-quality DHEA cream, check out Twist 25 DHEA cream.
-Twist 25 has been thoroughly tested to ensure the best quality possible.
+Twist 25 has been thoroughly test to ensure the best quality possible.
 Add a pump or two of Twist 25 to your routine each day and feel the benefits.
 You’ll notice a difference within a few weeks.

 * Villareal DT, Holloszy JO.
 Effect of DHEA on abdominal fat and insulin action in elderly women and men.
 JAMA.
 2004 Nov.
 10; 292(18):2243-2248.
-Funding from the National Institutes of Health supported this research.
+Funding from the National Institutes of Health support this research.